 JES works from the conviction that children and young people have equal rights to opportunities, in education and in society.
 JES strives to increase these opportunities by offering preventive, supplementary and enriching programs for children, young people aged 0-18 and their parents.

-"Regardless of the available financial resources, level of education and background, all children must be given equal opportunities to develop and thereby develop fully"
+"Regardless of the available financial resources, level of education and background, all children must have equal opportunities to develop and to develop fully".

 Why does JES exist?

 JES wants the talents of children to be fully utilized.
 We strive for equal opportunities and more equality in society.
 We want to increase the chances of youth development in Leiden and the region.
 In particular language development and socio-economic development; regardless of cultural or religious background.

 Every child has the right to development.
 That is what JES stands for.

 - grow up in an environment that stimulates them in their development;